-Myriarchy Rules and Rise of Gelug Sect
+Small Princely States Rules and Rise of Gelug Sect

-During Mongol and Sakya Rule over Tibet, the Mongol appointed a puppet ruler for Tibet and titled him ‘Ponchen’, however there some smaller powers fighting alongside during the final years of Mongol and Sakya rule, all of them were either myriarchies or small princely states.
+During Mongol and Sakya Rule over Tibet, the Mongol appointed a puppet ruler for Tibet and titled him ‘Ponchen’, however there some smaller powers fighting alongside during the final years of Mongol and Sakya rule, all of them were small princely states.
 But the period was filled with more internal conflicts than a peaceful governing, the central power over Tibet as a country was anonymous throughout the period for almost 300 years.

-Between 1346 and 1350, Jangchup Gyaltsen toppled the Sakyapa order and founded the Phagmodrupa dynasty centred at Nedong in Yarlung, during his time he introduced lots of new systems and enacted rules based on the laws founded by King Songtsen Gampo in the 7th century.
-In the following 80 years, various changes took place in Tibetan Buddhism with the appearance of Tsongkhapa (1357-1419), he founded the Gelug sect(also known as Yellow Hats) and built important Buddhist teaching centres like Ganden monastery east to Lhasa, later his disciples deeply followed his teachings and founded prominent monastic colleges like Drepung monastery and Sera monastery in the outskirts of Lhasa.
+Between 1346 and 1350, Jangchup Gyaltsen toppled the Sakyapa order and founded the Phagmodrupa dynasty centered at Nedong in Yarlung, during his time he introduced lots of new systems and enacted rules based on the laws founded by King Songtsen Gampo in the 7th century.
+In the following 80 years, various changes took place in Tibetan Buddhism with the appearance of Tsongkhapa (1357-1419), he founded the Gelug sect(also known as Yellow Hats) and built important Buddhist teaching centers like Ganden monastery east to Lhasa, later his disciples deeply followed his teachings and founded prominent monastic colleges like Drepung monastery and Sera monastery in the outskirts of Lhasa.

 After that, internal strife within the dynasty and the strong localism of the various fiefs and political-religious factions led to a long series of internal conflicts.
 The minister family Rinpungpa, based in Tsang (West Central Tibet), dominated politics after 1435.
-In 1565 they were overthrown by the Tsangpa Dynasty of Shigatse which expanded its power in different directions of Tibet in the following decades and favoured the Karma Kagyu sect.
+In 1565 they were overthrown by the Tsangpa Dynasty of Shigatse which expanded its power in different directions of Tibet in the following decades and favored the Karma Kagyu sect.

 Dalai Lama Lineage Rule

-Gelug sect continued through the disciples of Tsongkhapa and their disciples, eventually gaining all of spiritual and political power over all of Tibet mid-17th century.
+Gelug sect continued through the disciples of Tsongkhapa and their disciples, eventually gaining all of the spiritual and political power over all of Tibet mid-17th century.
 When Ganden Monastery was established, its first abbot was Gendun Druppa, the first Dalai Lama (posthumously titled), he was one of the most esteemed scholar-saint in the country at the time.
 It’s believed that Palden Lhamo, the protectress spirit of sacred lake Lhamo Latso, once promised Gendun in one of his visions that she would protect and guide his reincarnations lineage, it later became a custom to visit the lake for guidance on finding all the next reincarnation.